Acitretin

 Dry skin, lips, nostrils and eyes

 - Lips: From the start of treatment, use an emollient lip balm that has a sunscreen in it.
-It is important to apply the lip balm often during the day, such as in the morning as soon as you wake up, after any food, snack or drink, last thing at night and any other time in between that your lips become dry.
+It's important to apply the lip balm often during the day, such as in the morning as soon as you wake up, after any food, snack or drink, last thing at night and any other time in between that your lips become dry.

 - Skin: From the start of treatment, use a non-perfumed moisturising cream.
 Use non-soap cleansers, as these are less likely to irritate your skin compared with a soap cleanser.
 Avoid beauty treatments such as chemical peels, dermabrasion and waxing during treatment, and for at least 6 months after stopping.